wp-plugins/google-drive-embedder/readme.txt

 You can also purchase the premium version of the plugin for some important extra features:

+* Google Calendars: pick from your Google Calendars and provide download links to ICAL or XML, or embed them directly in your site.
+* Google Docs export: provide links to downloadable versions of Google Docs, e.g. Spreadsheets exported as PDF or Excel.
 * Embed Folders: simply keep your Google Drive folder up-to-date with your files, and your staff or website visitors will always be able to view a list of the latest documents.
 * Embed Images: serve them directly from Google Drive, respecting your Google sharing settings.
 * Support and updates for one year.